mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 7: Twig plugin with updated input path.{.caption}

-With all the configuration updates we just made, we need to rebuild the project in order for all the changes to take effect.
+With all the configuration updates we just made, we need to rebuild the project for all the changes to take effect.
 Run the following commands (inside the **storybook** directory):

 {% raw %}